deadlysyn/grouper/README.md

 group only allowing access from VPN.
 You don't have to be that paranoid, but it doesn't hurt!

+#### Access Keys

+**IMPORTANT NOTE:** While access keys themselves are not transmitted over the wire, the key IDs should be considered sensitive.
+I configure grouper's ALB to only accept HTTPS traffic (no HTTP redirect) as an extra precaution to ensure key IDs never transit the network in plaintext.

+Calls which modify resources require authorization.
+To avoid the need for an external identity source, AWS access keys are used.
+This means you need at least one access key associated with your account and configured locally to be able to modify resources.

+The API payload for `PUT`, `POST` or `DELETE` operations contains the caller ID (user ARN) and access key ID.
+Since the caller ID could be easily spoofed, the key ID is used as a "shared secret".
+You assert who you are with the user ARN, and grouper verifies that identity by confirming the provided key ID is actually associated with the specified user ARN.

 #### IAM Roles

 Grouper acts as an IAM administrator proxy, so you need appropriate roles and